What Does Minimum Order Quantity (MOQ) Mean For Manufacturing

 Common in Wholesale: MOQ is a standard practice in wholesale and manufacturing, helping businesses maintain profitability and manage inventory effectively.

-Understanding MOQ is essential for businesses looking to source products, as it can significantly affect order planning, inventory management, and overall production costs.
+Understanding the Minimum Order Quantity (MOQ) is crucial for businesses seeking to source products, as it can substantially influence order planning, inventory management, and overall production costs.

 Definition of Minimum Order Quantity (MOQ) In Supply Chain